 The Stable Set Problem: Clique and Nodal Inequalities Revisited

 Abstract: The stable set problem is a fundamental combinatorial optimisation problem, that is known to be very difficult in both theory and practice.
 Some of the solution algorithms in the literature are based on 0-1 linear programming formulations.
-We examine an entire family of such formulations, based on various combinations of certain constraints known as clique and nodal inequalities.
-Extensive computational experiments show that the choice of formulation can have a dramatic effect on the time taken to solve specific instances.
+We examine an entire family of such formulations, based on so-called clique and nodal inequalities.
+As well as proving some theoretical results, we conduct extensive computational experiments.
+This enables us to derive guidelines on how to choose the right formulation for a given instance.

 Keywords: stable set problem